oldzoomer-ru/gigabyte-laptop-wmi-without-locks/README.md

 # gigabyte-laptop-wmi

-This is an experimental kernel driver for Gigabyte Aero/AORUS laptops (and GiMATE-enabled laptops) to interact with the embedded controller.
+This is an experimental kernel driver for Gigabyte Aero/AORUS laptops **(and GiMATE-enabled Gigabyte Gaming laptops)** to interact with the embedded controller.

 ## Overview